Advoca Health Ltd

 (a) Storage Location

-- All your summary, transcript, and user profile data is stored securely in a database server located entirely within the United Kingdom.
+- All your summary, transcript, appointment, and user profile data is permanently stored in a database server located entirely within the United Kingdom.

 - End-to-End Encryption: Data is encrypted both when it is in transit (between your device, our backend, and processors) and when it is at rest (stored in our database or temporarily cached).
 We enforce Transport Layer Security (TLS 1.3) for all data in transit.

-- Enterprise Cloud Services: We exclusively use enterprise-grade cloud services (Microsoft Azure, Google Cloud Platform) with reputable state-of-the-art security controls.
+- Enterprise Cloud Services: We exclusively use enterprise-grade cloud services (Microsoft Azure, Google Cloud Platform, Supabase) with reputable state-of-the-art security controls.

 - Zero Data Retention: As noted in Section 4(a), our processors for sensitive data (audio, raw transcripts) operate under zero data retention policies.